MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Currently, world persistent data is not available; the player that owns the data must be present to be able to retrieve their information.
 The [Leaderboards](#leaderboards) is an exception to this rule (see its chapter for more info).

+Persistent data can only be updated from server scripts, or from local scripts attached to an entity that is owned by the server.
+Quests are excluded from this rule: Quests APIs (referenced as achievements in TS) can be used regarless of the excecution mode of the scripts or the ownership of the entity where the scripts is attached to.

 ## Leaderboards

 Leaderboards are used to track scores and compare/compete against friends and other visitors asynchronously.
-Are tied to a gizmo that displays player names and ranked/ordered values in ascending or descending order.
-The leaderboard data can only be set, it can't be retrieved.
+These are tied to a gizmo that displays player names and ranked/ordered values in ascending or descending order.
+The leaderboard data can only be set; it can't be retrieved.

-The leaderboard data is the only type of persistent storage that captures and displays the player information even when they have left the the world or if the session has ended.
+The leaderboard data is the only type of persistent storage that captures and displays the player information even when they have left the world or if the session has ended.
 This data is also updated across sessions when a world has multiple concurrent instance open at the same time.
-For these reasons, the leaderboards are often used to gain insight about how the experience is being used

 !!! info The Leaderboards are often used as a mechanism to gain insight about the world experience.
 Common examples are tracking how often players enter an area, or how frequently the visitors interact with elements in the world.

 Prioritizing privacy, Horizon Worlds allows players to opt-out from leaderboard tracking and to delete previously stored values.
 Players can find this option in the in-app menu, General tab, "Leaderboard participation" and "Leaderboard data".

+Prioritizing privacy, Horizon Worlds allows players to opt-out from leaderboard tracking and to delete previously stored values.
+Players can find this option in the in-app menu, General tab, "Leaderboard participation" and "Leaderboard data" options.

 #### Limitations

+There is a limit of 10 leaderboards per world.
+In terms of the data that can be displayed:

 | Data Type | Intake Data Type | Display Limitations |
 |---|---|---|